Invasive Cardiovascular Technology

 Dear Aspiring Technologists,

-I’m Bashir Noori, honored to serve as the Program Director for the Invasive Cardiovascular Technology Program at Sacramento Ultrasound Institute.
-As you embark on this transformative journey into the intricate world of cardiovascular care, I warmly welcome you to our community of dedicated learners and professionals.
+I’m Lee Ann Johnson, honored to serve as the Program Director for the Invasive Cardiovascular Technology Program at SUI.
+As you embark on this transformative journey into the intricate world of cardiovascular care, I warmly welcome you to our community of dedicated learners and medical professionals.
+Invasive Cardiovascular Technology is not just about mastering equipment and techniques, it is about understanding the hearts’ profound intricacies, and playing a pivotal role in patient care.
+I invite you to join us in this endeavor.
+Every heartbeat you monitor, every procedure you assist with will make a profound difference.
+Together, let us illuminate the path to excellence in invasive cardiovascular care.

 PROGRAM DESCRIPTION

 The student receives seven hundred seventy (770) hours of didactic training and eight hundred ten (810) hours of clinical education allowing them to apply the lecture topics to practical use.
 The curriculum provides students with the technical, clinical, and interpersonal skills necessary to succeed in this field.
 In addition, the program prepares students to take the Registered Cardiovascular Invasive Specialist (RCIS) certification offered by the Cardiovascular Credentialing International (CCI).
 Upon completion of the program, an Associate of Applied Science is awarded.
-Normal completion time for this program is 64 weeks excluding any holiday and vacation times.
+Normal completion time for this program is 72 weeks.

 PROGRAM MISSION

-Our mission is to nurture and cultivate the next generation of skilled cardiovascular technologists.
-We strive to provide a supportive and engaging learning environment that fosters both personal and professional growth.
-Our program is built on the foundation of ethical practice, technological proficiency, and compassionate patient care, ensuring our graduates are prepared to make meaningful contributions to the healthcare industry.
+The program’s mission is to nurture and cultivate the next generation of skilled cardiovascular technologists.
+We strive to provide a supportive and engaging hybrid learning environment that fosters both personal and professional growth.
+Our program is built on the foundations of ethical practice, technological proficiency, and compassionate patient care.
+We ensure our graduates will be prepared to make meaningful contributions to the healthcare industry.

 TOPICS COVERED